Ivanlh20/multem/README.md

     - Verify the installation of blas and lapack libraries.
 In Ubuntu, it can be installed by executing the following command:
     	* `sudo apt-get install libblas-dev liblapack-dev`

-- Verify the intallation path of cuda 8.0, fftw3, blas and lapack.
-Their installation path should be specified in the `MEX.m` file located at `matlab_functions`.
+- Verify the installation path of cuda 8.0, fftw3, blas and lapack.
+Their installation paths should be specified in the `MEX.m` file located at `matlab_functions`.

 **Please cite MULTEM in your publications if it helps your research:**